The one-size-fits-all benefits era is over

 Here's what surprises most CFOs: flexible benefits often cost the same or less than traditional fixed benefits.

 With flexible benefits, every rupee or dollar goes toward something the employee actually chose.
-Utilization goes up.
+Utilisation goes up.
 Waste goes down.
 And because the wallet is capped per employee, your total spend is predictable no surprises at renewal time.

 For finance teams, this is the selling point: you're not spending more.
 You're spending smarter.
 And you get clean data on exactly where the money goes which makes board-level reporting significantly easier.